tamarakaufler/travel-article-headings/README.md

 #### Concurrency

-Each file photos are processed concurrently for location/weather/POIs (also processed concurrently) and heading suggestions are provided as soon as the article's photos are processed.
+Each file's photos are processed concurrently for location/weather/POIs (also processed concurrently) and heading suggestions are provided as soon as the article's photos are processed.

 ##### HTTP 429/Too many requests error